 While organic growth is key, paid channels provide speed and predictability.

-• Intent Focused Paid Search: Use platforms like Google Ads to target users who are actively searching for solutions like yours.
+- Intent Focused Paid Search: Use platforms like Google Ads to target users who are actively searching for solutions like yours.
 Focus on keywords that show clear buying intent to maximize your return on ad spend.

 Ready to stop juggling spreadsheets and start shipping campaigns that work?
 AgentWeb provides an AI‑powered platform and expert team to run your B2B SaaS marketing for you.

-Part 3: Optimization and Conversion
+Part 3: Conversion, Onboarding, and Retention

 Part 4: Advanced Strategies for Sustainable Growth